 Make sure the litter tray is kept clean at all times.

-At this stage, you can provide them a saucer of water, please only use a shallow dish so the kittens can’t fall in and possibly drown.
+At this stage, you can provide them with a saucer of water, please only use a shallow dish so the kittens can’t fall in and possibly drown.
 Change water at least once a day.

 It is important to ensure the orphaned kitten is parasite free.
 Fleas and worms can cause anaemia, which can lead to death.
 Remove fleas using a flea comb.
 Seek veterinary advice on products which can be used on very young kittens to treat both fleas and intestinal worms.